Casey walked along the pool's stone edge, its cool, damp surface pressed into his bare feet.

 Behind the quarry lot sat a large pond.
 A nearby ramp let boaters launch into it — the water eventually connected to the ocean somewhere in the distance.

 Apartments surrounded the restaurant.
-Bimini's strict building codes required concrete and block near the shore in case of storms.
+Bimini's strict building codes required concrete and block near the shore, in case of storms.
 Three-story buildings lined the coast, railings rusted from the salty air.
-Mostly brown or white, because those were those were easier to redo.
+Mostly brown or white, because those were easier to redo.

 Pole lights illuminated a nearby basketball court, where music was blasting.
-A huge crowd cheered.
+A huge crowd was cheering over there.

 After checking both directions, he crossed the street and climbed the stairs.

-Inside, the space was wide open with tough outdoor white tile.
+Inside, the space was wide open with tough outdoor white tiles.
 There were fans that spun quickly on the walls.
-Casey made it through the crowd and ordered a dinner.
+Casey made it through the crowd and ordered something to eat.
+He wouldn't miss dinner tice in one week.

 He sat and messaged Rico.

 Not long after, a lazy-looking guy walked in.
-White T-shirt, fitted ripped jeans, and red sneakers.
+He wore a white T-shirt, fitted ripped jeans, and red sneakers.

-The same age as Casey and dark-skinned.
+The guy was the same age as Casey.
 Rico had grown a really nice beard.
 He walked over and pulled Casey into a hug.